-The settlement changed and grew when the Choctaw Route of the Chicago, Rock Island and Gulf Railroad came through in 1903.
-A post office was established the same year and the town was named for former Carson County Commissioner H. B. Conway.
-The town was platted in 1905 by brothers, Delzell and P.H.
-Fisherin and one of its first businesses was a store run by Edward S. Carr, into which the post office moved in 1907.
+The settlement changed and grew when the Choctaw Route of the Chicago, Rock Island, and Gulf Railroad came through in 1903.
+The same year, a post office was established, and the town was named for former Carson County Commissioner H. B. Conway.
+The town was platted in 1905 by brothers Delzell and P.H.
+Fisherin, and one of its first businesses was a store run by Edward S. Carr, into which the post office moved in 1907.
 A railroad depot, a grocery store, and a blacksmith shop were soon added, and a steam-operated threshing machine served area wheat farmers.
 An interdenominational community church was erected in 1912.

-In 1926, Route 66 was designated through the Texas Panhandle, but in Carson and Potter Counties east of Amarillo, the route remained in dispute and wasn’t finalized until August 1930, at which time, the Amarillo Daily News declared the “U.S. 66 Highway Tangle Solved.”
+In 1926, Route 66 was designated through the Texas Panhandle, but the route remained in dispute in Carson and Potter Counties east of Amarillo.
+It wasn’t finalized until August 1930, when the Amarillo Daily News declared the “U.S. 66 Highway Tangle Solved.”
 Federal officials then approved the highway between the town of Conway to the Potter County line along a route north of the Chicago, Rock Island & Pacific Railroad.
-Local residents were jubilant over the announcement as the dispute over its location had delayed the paving of a ten-mile section of roadbed.
-Before, the end of 1930, it had been paved and was opened to Amarillo.
+Local residents were jubilant over the announcement as the dispute over its location had delayed the paving of a ten-mile section of the roadbed.
+Before the end of 1930, it had been paved and was opened to Amarillo.

-But, the small town was doomed when I-40 replaced Route 66 in about 1965 and the town was bypassed by 1.3 miles.
+But, the small town was doomed when I-40 replaced Route 66 in about 1965, bypassing the town by 1.3 miles.

 In 1967, the Crutchfield family opened a roadside service station, a curio shop called the Longhorn Ranch, and an attraction called the Rattlesnake Ranch to draw people in from the new highway.
 It was located just off the interstate, at Exit 96 near Texas Highway 207.
 The timing must have looked good because Conway’s population peaked in 1969 at 175 people.

 In 2002, a Love’s Travel Stop truck stop was established at the same exit on the north side of the highway, drawing people away from Crutchfield’s station.
-To combat this, the family created another roadside attraction to lure in customers — the VW Bug Ranch.
-Making a parody of the Cadillac Ranch on the west side of Amarillo, five Volkswagon Beetles were buried nose down in the ground and signs were erected announcing the “Bug Ranch.”
+To combat this, the family created another roadside attraction to lure customers: the VW Bug Ranch.
+Making a parody of the Cadillac Ranch on the west side of Amarillo, five Volkswagon Beetles were buried nose down in the ground, and signs were erected announcing the “Bug Ranch.”
 They soon received some publicity and drew in more visitors.
-But, it wouldn’t be enough.
-In 2003, the Rattlesnake Ranch, the curio shop, and the gas station were closed and the Crutchfields moved away.
+But it wouldn’t be enough.
+In 2003, the Rattlesnake Ranch, the curio shop, and the gas station were closed, and the Crutchfields moved away.

-Within no time, the brightly painted yellow “bugs” were sprayed with graffiti just like their counterparts at the Cadillac Ranch.
+Within no time, the brightly painted yellow “bugs” were sprayed with graffiti, like their counterparts at the Cadillac Ranch.

-Today, Conway’s old school is boarded up, there is no sign of a church having ever existed, the Crutchfield’s Longhorn Ranch and service station are vandalized and in ruins, former buildings that once stood are now lying on the ground, and the tiny town is called home to just a handful of people.
-However, two motels continue to operate at the Conway exit – the Executive Inn at 9680 Interstate 40 Frontage Road, and just to the east, the Conway Inn at 9696 Interstate 40.
-Both have restaurant buildings but neither appears to be open.
+Today, Conway’s old school is boarded up, with no sign of a church having ever existed, the Crutchfield’s Longhorn Ranch and service station are vandalized, and in ruins, former buildings that once stood are now lying on the ground.
+The tiny town is called home to just a handful of people.
+However, two motels continue to operate at the Conway exit – the Executive Inn at 9680 Interstate 40 Frontage Road and just to the east, the Conway Inn at 9696 Interstate 40.
+Both have restaurant buildings, but neither appears to be open.

-To continue the Route 66 journey, return south to the intersection of Texas Highway 207 and FM 2161 at the grain elevators in the old part of Conway to the south of I-40, and turn west.
-This stretch of pavement, that runs for 7.2 miles before rejoining I-40, was listed on the National Register of Historic Places in 2007 because it is the longest and best-preserved section of Route 66 in Texas.
-Though the road is still used by local traffic, the abandoned railroad bed, the lack of modern buildings, the open rangeland, and the sheer quiet capture the feel of old Route 66 like few other places.
+To continue the Route 66 journey, return south to the intersection of Texas Highway 207 and FM 2161 at the grain elevators in the old part of Conway to the south of I-40 and turn west.
+This stretch of pavement, which runs for 7.2 miles before rejoining I-40, was listed on the National Register of Historic Places in 2007 because it is the longest and best-preserved section of Route 66 in Texas.
+Though local traffic still uses the road, the abandoned railroad bed, the lack of modern buildings, the open rangeland, and the sheer quiet capture the feel of old Route 66 like few other places.
 Even the couple of concrete grain elevators along the route date to 1914.

 © Kathy Weiser-Alexander, updated August 2018.